Covid-19 coronavirus: Heroic Kiwi nurse Jenny shares hospital ordeal of caring for British PM Boris Johnson

 "There was a lot of media interest in him being in hospital, and to be honest, that's probably the toughest thing of the lot."

-Prime Minister Jacinda Ardern, who messaged the nurse following Johnson's praise, was "a hero" of McGee, she said.
+Ardern, who messaged the nurse following Johnson's praise, was "a hero" of McGee, she said.

 "She said how proud she was of me and the country was so proud.
 It's so heartwarming and something I'll never forget."

-She even had "a bit of banter with Ardern, she said.
+She even had "a bit of banter with Ardern, she told TVNZ.
 "I responded and she messaged back immediately.
 Again, surreal, a couple of emojis".

 But her newfound fame has led to some teasing from her NHS colleagues.